 - A company has more social responsibilities than only delivering a profit to its shareholders.

-By putting almost all of their test takers on the bottom left, whilst locating the major parliamentary parties in the top right, the Political Compass test encourages its subjects to feel statistically disenchanted and isolated from the main political parties.
+By putting almost all of their test takers on the bottom left, while locating the major parliamentary parties in the top right, the Political Compass test encourages its subjects to feel statistically disenchanted and isolated from the main political parties.
 If the MBTI has become the easy livelihood of internet marketers and staff training gurus, then tests like the Political Compass appear to be vehicles for stirring up political dissatisfaction.
 That’s not inherently a bad thing.
 I just wish these tests would be more honest about how little they really say about us.